 When people get older, they start to lose moisture and elasticity in the soft tissues of the back: tendons, ligaments and especially the gel-filled cartilage pads (discs) that act as cushions between vertebrae.
 As these discs dry out, they become more fragile, and cracks and fissures can form.
 If the discs become damaged enough, conditions like disc herniation and degenerative disc disease can develop.

 Spondylosis also usually involves the wearing away of cartilage around spinal joints.
 Early in life, these joints are wrapped in protective membranes of cartilage to keep the bones of the joint from grinding against each other.
 Once that protective layer is worn, these bones can easily sustain damage.
 As the bones try to repair themselves, they can develop osteophytes, also known as bone spurs, which are abnormal protrusions from the bone.

 As the discs and bones in the cervical spine degenerate, they can also cause compression to nerve roots.
 This can be due to the fluid from a prolapsed disc putting pressure on a nerve, or from a condition called spinal stenosis, in which the spinal column actually narrows.
-Bones spurs and degenerative spine also cause pressure on nerves as bones begin to intrude on places where they were not meant to be.
+Bone spurs also cause pressure on nerves as bones begin to intrude in places where they were not meant to be.

 If cervical spondylosis and radiculopathy are limiting your quality of life, contact Laser Spine Institute.
-Our safe and effective outpatient procedures may be able to help you rediscover your life without neck pain.
+Our minimally invasive outpatient procedures may be able to help you find meaningful relief from neck pain.